Frequently Asked Questions

 Shanti Bhavan’s current boarding school is located in Tamil Nadu, 1.5 hours southeast of Bangalore.
 We are currently raising funds to build a second school.
-Support our efforts here.
+You can support our efforts here.

 Is Shanti Bhavan a registered non-profit?

-Yes, Shanti Bhavan is a registered nonprofit in the U.S. and India.
-It is a 501(c)(3) non-profit charity in the U.S., and registered under the Indian Trust Act.
+Yes, Shanti Bhavan is a registered nonprofit in the United States and India.
+It is a 501(c)(3) non-profit charity in the United States and is registered under the Indian Trust Act.
 It has 80-G tax exemption status and is FCRA approved.
-Access the 501(c)(3) approval document here.
-Access our financial documents and annual reports here:
+You can access the 501(c)(3) approval document here.
+Our financial documents and annual reports are available here: